 Related: WTF Is Toner & Do I Really Need it??

 SO, WHAT IT IS?

 Our skin actually produces Hyaluronic Acid naturally to keep your skin hydrated.
 Hyaluronic Acid is not an anti-aging ingredient.
 Here’s Skincare 101: The naturally enemy of aging is keeping your skin hydrated so that it can continue to have elasticity and be more “bouncy”.
-As we age and environmental factors like smoke, sun, and pollution way in, we loose the moisture in our skin.
-Without moisture we also cue up dullness, fine lines, texture and sensitivity.
+As we age and environmental factors like smoke, sun, and pollution way in, we lose the moisture in our skin.
+Without moisture, we also cue up dullness, fine lines, texture, and sensitivity.
 Long story short: Hyaluronic acid helps to hydrate the skin and maintain this hydration.